Date of Award:

 Sulfonation of whey protein concentrate (80% protein) increased foaming and emulsion properties and decreased melt temperatures.
 These changes were largely attributed to increased protein unfolding and flexibility.
 Sulfonation decreased gel strength and increased resolubilization after heat treatment.
 These changes were likely the result of increased electric charge on the proteins, limiting protein-protein interactions during heating.

 Snack products extruded from the 31 and 71% sulfonated samples were less expanded and released less protein and carbohydrate during extrudate solubilization.
-Sulfonation may have promoted protein unfolding, thereby exposing interaction sites and increasing the formation of insoluble protein-starch aggregates .
-In support of this suggestion, negative correlation s were found between extrusion performance and protein functional properties related to flexibility , including emulsification activity index, foam stability, and melt onset temperature.
-The anomalous behavior of the 54% sulfonated sample may be the result of significant structural and functional changes of a-Lb that are predicted to occur at approximately 50% sulfonation.
+Sulfonation may have promoted protein unfolding, thereby exposing interaction sites and increasing the formation of insoluble protein-starch aggregates.
+In support of this suggestion, negative correlation's were found between extrusion performance and protein functional properties related to flexibility, including emulsification activity index, foam stability, and melt onset temperature.
+The anomalous behavior of the 54% sulfonated sample may be the result of significant structural and functional changes of α-Lb that are predicted to occur at approximately 50% sulfonation.

 In conclusion, sulfonated whey protein functional and extrudate properties were influenced by disulfide bond content.
 Changes in these properties were attributed primarily to increased protein unfolding and flexibility.
 Increased electric charge on proteins also played a role where protein-protein interactions were important.

 Taylor, David P., "Investigation of the Effect of Sulfitolysis on the Functional Properties and Extrusion Performance of Whey Protein Concentrate" (2004).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5503.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .